Adk2001tech/Global-Wheat-Head-Detection/README.md

         --epochs 10 \
         csv annotations.csv classes.csv

 5. While traning, model will get saved in each epoch at `snapshots/` folder.
+With More compu
 6. For Loading the Traned model, we can follow this:

             model_path = os.path.join('snapshots', sorted(os.listdir('snapshots'), reverse=True)[0])